Linguistics 001 Homework 1 Due We 9/12/2018

 Then, classify the same list of titles according to their connections to topics external to language (if any), or the aims of the study.
 This is an open-ended list including theoretical linguistics, descriptive linguistics, historical linguistics, sociolinguistics, psycholinguistics, applied linguistics, computational linguistics, neurolinguistics, linguistic typology, anthropological linguistics, biology of language, forensic linguistics, stylistics.
 You can also choose other categories that you find in the readings or the course lecture notes.
 Again, there will often be more than one answer, and you should give a brief explanation to help us understand your reasoning and give you as much credit as possible.

-If understanding a particular technical term seems essential to figuring
+know.
+If understanding a particular technical term seems essential

-out how to answer the questions, try searching for the word (perhaps
+to figuring out how to answer the questions, try searching for the

 If after a modest but reasonable effort you still find a case puzzling, make your best guess and bring your questions up in recitation.